Source Park - Rich and Marc Moore

 For the renovation of a derelict underground Victorian building, there can be no shortcuts; and the renovation entailed a few bumps and scrapes on the way.
 The old floor was extensively excavated in order to drop ramps into the pool area for more height and deck space.
 But before the ramps could be dropped in, the building required a total overhaul: plumbing and electricity needed to be installed and a hole needed to be drilled through the main road to install broadband.
 The rebuild uncovered unforeseen technical issues: the sea wall comprises one side of the building and the original seawater baths had diverted a stream into the building which had to be pumped back out to sea to prevent flooding.
 Because it is not possible to guarantee long-term integrity of the site, the building has been let to The Source on a ten-year lease.

-As well as overcoming the necessary construction challenges to create a state-of-the-art facility that retains historically significant features, Marc and Rich have found creative ways to ensure that the project grows sustainably and develops the skills of people in the local community.
+Working with Saville Jones Architects, Marc and Rich overcame the necessary construction challenges to create a state-of-the-art facility that retains historically significant features.
+They are continuing to find creative ways to ensure that the project grows sustainably and develops the skills of people in the local community.
 For example, The Source has teamed up with language schools to offer foreign students the chance to practice their English and master BMX riding at the same time.